-Total revenues increased by \$8.0 million to \$128.4 million for the year ended December 31, 2009, as compared to \$120.4 million for the year ended December 31, 2008.
+Total revenues increased by \$5.9 million to \$126.3 million for the year ended December 31, 2009, as compared to \$120.4 million for the year ended December 31, 2008.
 The increase was primarily a result of:

-O An increase to rental revenue of approximately \$10.9 million arising primarily from the acquisition of a property in Texas in May 2008, the acquisition of two properties located in Virginia and Missouri in December 2008, the acquisition of two properties located in Virginia and Minnesota in June 2009, the acquisition of another property in Virginia in September 2009 and early termination fees of \$0.8 million received during the year ended December 31, 2009.
+O An increase to rental revenue of approximately \$8.8 million arising primarily from the acquisition of a property in Texas in May 2008, the acquisition of two properties located in Virginia and Missouri in December 2008 and the acquisition of two properties located in Virginia and Minnesota in June 2009; and early termination fees of \$0.8 million received during the year ended December 31, 2009.